d4g0/aristiedes-inn-tiny-bookings-web/README.md

     - api call [one]
     - [9 of may]
   - Search
-    - calendar inputs
+    - calendar inputs [one]
-    - people input
-    - search api
+    - search api [one] --- 15 may
+  -  Listings
+    - storage
-    - selection
+    - reder listings
-    - save to cart
+    - select & save to basket
-  - Cart
+  - Basket
     - offers show case
+    - removal off particular offers from basket
+    - sort [defered]
+      - by capacity
+      - by price
   - Check out page